-- . a citizen or resident, as defined in Section 7701(b) of the Internal Revenue Code, of the United States; - a corporation or partnership, or other entity treated as a corporation or partnership for federal income tax purposes, created or organized in or under the laws of the United States or any state or the District of Columbia, unless in the case of a partnership, Treasury Regulations are adopted that provide otherwise; - . an estate the income of which is subject to United States federal income taxation regardless of its source; or - . a trust (i) if it is subject to the primary supervision of a court within the United States and one or more United States persons have the authority to control all substantial decisions of the trust or (ii) that has a valid election under applicable Treasury Regulations to be treated as a United States person.
+- . a citizen or resident, as defined in Section 7701(b) of the Internal Revenue Code, of the United States; - a corporation or partnership, or other entity treated as a corporation or partnership for federal income tax purposes, created or organized in or under the laws of the United States or any state or the District of Columbia; - . an estate the income of which is subject to United States federal income taxation regardless of its source; or - . a trust (i) if it is subject to the primary supervision of a court within the United States and one or more United States persons have the authority to control all substantial decisions of the trust or (ii) that has a valid election under applicable Treasury Regulations to be treated as a United States person.